1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 This rising silver value prompted enterprising individuals to systematically hoard silver coins from circulation, creating a severe nationwide coin shortage that threatened the economy.
 The U.S. Mint responded with unprecedented measures, and Congress enacted special legislation that authorized the continued production of coins bearing the “1964” date well into 1965 and even 1966 until adequate supplies were achieved.

-By year’s end, the U.S. Treasury Department halted silver coin production entirely and authorized the transition to copper-nickel clad coinage beginning in 1965.
+By year’s end, the U.S. Treasury halted silver coin production and authorized the transition to copper-nickel clad coinage beginning in 1965.
 This makes every 1964 dime a tangible artifact of America’s shift from precious metal currency to modern base-metal coinage.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List